PaperMC/PaperDocs/source/server/configuration.rst

       data.

 * chunk-edge-mode
-    - **default**: 1
+    - **default**: 3
     - **description**: Sets how the engine handles chunk edges.
-Where 1 is to let the server decide, 2 is to wait for the chunk to be loaded naturally, and 3 is to force the chunk to load.
+Where 1 is not to obfuscate the edges of chunks with unloaded neighbors, 2 is to not send the chunk until its neighbors are present (similar to a x-1 view distance), and 3 is to load the neighbor so it can properly obfuscate the current edge (similar to an x+1 view distance).

 * max-chunk-section-index
     - **default**: 3